Overview of Higher Education Accreditation

 To learn more about how to begin the accreditation process, please review this recorded webinar.
 For a more detailed explanation of each step in the process, please see below:

 The accreditation process begins with submission of the application for accreditation eligibility, detailing the qualifying features of the program described in the eligibility requirements below.
 NAEYC staff review the application to confirm program eligibility, and eligible programs enter the self-study phase, a process of reflection and program improvement (see Self-Study section).

 Faculty contacts leading the self-study process are granted access to a private online community, where additional resources and support are available to help guide the process.
 We encourage you to apply and join the community as soon as your program becomes interested in pursuing accreditation, as access to these additional resources often saves faculty significant time and effort.

 Each degree program submitted for accreditation review must meet six eligibility requirements:

-- The institution offering the degree program must be currently accredited by a regional institutional accrediting agency that is recognized by the Council for Higher Education Accreditation (CHEA) or the US Department of Education (must be met at the time of application.
+- The institution offering the degree program must be currently accredited by a regional institutional or national accrediting agency that is recognized by the Council for Higher Education Accreditation (CHEA) or the US Department of Education (must be met at the time of application).

 - Each degree program must not be designated as "low-performing" through Title II of the Higher Education Act (applies only to licensure programs reported on through Title II.
 Must be met at the time of application).